ioquatix/utopia-php/README.md

 Utopia is a framework for building websites.
 This codebase is legacy PHP which is no longer used.
 It was originally developed in the early 2000s when I was bout 15.
 It serves as an interesting reference point for the development of the current [Utopia](https://github.com/ioquatix/utopia) project.

+## Interesting Notes

+### Versioned Loading

+Utopia was versioned almost from the first version with loadable modules.
+The idea was to have a shared area with versioned dependencies (similar to how gems work).
+Websites could load the required modules dynamically.

+### Templates / Partials

+Utopia was designed using an XML-like template system.
+The core view was represented as a node, and named tags could include other nodes.
+This was a little bit similar to ColdFusion at the time.
+Because of the recursive lookup of nodes, it was easy to keep theme/layout separate from specific view/controller logic.

 ## License

 Released under the MIT license.